rahataid/rahat-documentation/docs/Community/Contributing_guidelines.md

 The Rahat ecosystem is expanding and, as a result, so is the need for documentation.
 You can find the "official" Rahat Documentation [here ](https://docs.rahat.io/)— which provides high-level overviews and technical documentation.

 Whether it’s writing How-To guides, video demos, or creating diagrams on how the protocol ties together, there is something for everyone.
 If you speak another language, translations could help as well.
-Join our[ Discord](https://discord.gg/zDwzuCAhmu) and share your insights, so we can help you get started.
-Feel free to contact us with any documentation questions 👉 team@rahat.io.

 ### **For Designs[​](https://docs.rahat.io/docs/next/Contribution-Guidelines#for-designs)**